Hunter Valley Property Market Update 2nd Half 2024

 Property Trends

 In Q2 2024, Hunter Valley recorded a median house price of $760,000, and a median unit price of $547,500.
-This represents annual (Q2 2023 – Q2 2024) median price growth of 3.4% for houses 3.3% for units.
-On a quarterly basis (Q1 – Q2 2024), median price grew by 1.3% for houses and 8.4% for units.
-Over the past 12 month to Q2 2024, total house sales grew by 10.5% for house (to 158 sales), indicating strong demand in the housing market.
-Conversely, unit sales decreased by -21.2% for units (to 26 sales), highlighting a potential undersupply.
+This represents annual median price growth (Q2 2023 – Q2 2024) of 3.4% for houses and 3.3% for units.
+On a quarterly basis (Q1 – Q2 2024), median prices grew by 1.3% for houses and a notable 8.4% for units.
+Over the past 12 months to Q2 2024, total house sales grew by 10.5% (to 158 sales), indicating strong demand in the housing market.
+Conversely, unit sales decreased by -21.2% (to 26 sales), highlighting a potential undersupply.
 Now is an opportune time for property owners to capitalise on their investments.

 Project Development

-Hunter Valley will see approximately $581.8M of new projects commencing construction in the second half of 2024 with a major focus on commercial development.
-It will also see the supply of 3 units, 15 dwellings and 477 lots.
-This will help with supply but there is still a lack of ready-to sell housing stock planned.
+Hunter Valley will see approximately $581.8M of new projects commencing construction in the second half of 2024, with a major focus on commercial development.
+It will also see the supply of 3 units, 15 dwellings, and 477 lots.
+This will help with supply, but there is still a lack of ready-to-sell housing stock planned.

 Rental Market & Growth